-Seven Truths about the Business Case for Collaborative Picking Robots
+Balancing of Labor and Technology: 7 Truths about the Business Case for Collaborative Picking Robots

-Collaborative picking robots (bots) are gaining a lot of attention with a few, high-profile applications.
+Collaborative picking robots (bots) are gaining a lot of attention with a few, high-profile applications1.
 It's exciting to think about the ways bots can be used to reduce labor and costs, but you should be aware that every operation is unique and not all applications of bots can be supported by a solid business case.